 Environmental scientists use their knowledge of ecology to develop solutions to environmental problems.
 Because these problems are linked to human actions in society, environmental scientists must also investigate how human social systems and the Earth’s ecosystems interact.
 For example, how does a society’s method of economic production and consumption impact the environment?
 Or, what are the environmental effects of a society’s public policy regarding waste disposal?
 Economics and politics are just two of the social systems that environmental scientists must engage in order to help solve environmental problems.
 Others include public health, business, education, and culture.
 Environmental science is, therefore, an interdisciplinary field of study with ecology at its center.
 Covering all these topics would require a second textbook – one we hope to develop in the future.
 For now, Healing Earth can only touch on these topics within its discussion of environmental ethics.

 Ethics is the study and practice of actions that contribute to the well-being of humans, human societies, and the natural world.
 Healing Earth takes the approach that certain basic goods are needed for the well-being of human beings, the natural world, and human society.

-Healing Earth focuses on the natural world and asks: What are the best ethical responses we can make to the moral problems we face today due to declining biodiversity, fossil fuel extraction, natural resource depletion, water shortages, inadequate food systems, natural resource depletion, and climate change?
+Healing Earth focuses on the natural world and asks: What is a sound ethical perspective to take as we face declining biodiversity, fossil fuel extraction, natural resource depletion, water shortages, inadequate food systems, natural resource depletion, and climate change?

 Three Ethical Foundations